 More on the Rosalind Franklin Rover

-Although the Rosalind Franklin Mars ExoRover has already been built and tested, its planned 2022 launch will likely be delayed, according to the ESA.
-The Mars exploration mission it supports is a joint program between the ESA and Roscosmos, the Russian space agency.
+Although the Rosalind Franklin Mars ExoRover has already been built and tested, its planned 2022 launch has been delayed, according to the ESA.
+The Mars exploration mission it supports had been a joint program between the ESA and Roscosmos, the Russian space agency.
+But due to the 2022 Russian invasion of Ukraine, the partnership with Russia was formally terminated by ESA in July 2022.
+The mission is not scheduled to occur before 2028 due to the need for a new non-Russian landing platform.

 “I always view White Sands as like a project training ground, because they grow people there in these very dynamic project environments, and then you’ve gotten this great experience to run a project.
 Nuts and bolts, run budget, schedule, work with program offices, do this whole thing.
 I was, at that point, plucked to go and develop the post-production support contractors, which is really the contract for sustaining logistics support for the International Space Station.”